2016 Reutlingen knife attack: Perpetrator

 The assailant was identified as a 21-year-old asylum seeker from Syria who had migrated to Germany about one-and-a-half years before the attack.
 He worked at the same Turkish kebab shop where the pregnant victim worked.
 He was known to police and was previously arrested for causing bodily harm.
 He had lived in a home in the town for seven months.
 One of his former roommates identified his first name as Mohamed and described him as an alcoholic who was feared by his other roommates.
 He also said that the attacker was in a relationship with the victim and both had previously lived together in a refugee camp.

 Trial and sentencing

-The perpetrator was tried and sentenced to life in prison.
+In April 2017, the perpetrator was tried and sentenced to life in prison.

 Impact

 This attack, one of four violent crimes, including the Ansbach bombing, committed by people of Middle Eastern background during the week of 18 July 2016 – three of them committed by asylum seekers – created significant political pressure for changes in the German government policy of welcoming refugees.
 According to The Washington Times, the attacks increased public fears that Islamist terrorist attacks of the kind that took place in France in 2015 and 2016 could happen in Germany.
 Florian Otto, a risk consultant from Maplecroft, said the attacks are likely to inflame anti-immigration sentiment in the country, creating a challenge for the Merkel government's policies.

-Kenan Malik describes the attack pointing up "the difficulty... in drawing a distinction between jihadi violence and the fury of disturbed minds."
+In March 2017, Kenan Malik described the attack in the Guardian pointing up "the difficulty... in drawing a distinction between jihadi violence and the fury of disturbed minds."